 There were two sequels with Open Season 2 (2008) and Open Season 3 (2010), which were released direct to dvd.

 Open Season was the first animated film from Sony Pictures Animation, a division of the visual effects company Sony Pictures Imageworks, which in turn is owned by the production company Sony Pictures Entertainment.
-Sony Pictures Animation next went onto make Surfs Up (2007), Cloudy With a Chance of Meatballs (2009), Hotel Transylvania (2012) and The Emoji Movie (2017), as well as conduct a series of collaborations with Aardman Animations on Arthur Christmas (2011) and The Pirates!
+Sony Pictures Animation next went onto make Surfs Up (2007), Cloudy With a Chance of Meatballs (2009), Hotel Transylvania (2012), The Emoji Movie (2017) and Peter Rabbit (2018), as well as conduct a series of collaborations with Aardman Animations on Arthur Christmas (2011) and The Pirates!
 Band of Misfits (2012).

 Roger Allers had co-directed Open Season (2006) and went onto solo direct Kahlil Gibrans The Prophet (2014).
 Jill Culton has yet to direct another film.